Course Detail: AVS-1000F - Private Pilot Ground School - Fixed Wing [AVS 1000F]

-Our Private Pilot Ground School course examines the basics of aerodynamics, aircraft performance, VFR cross-country navigation techniques, weather reports and forecasts, Federal Aviation Regulations, elements of resource management, and safe flying practices.
-This course should be taken in conjunction with hands-on flight training and will prepare you for the FAA written Private Pilot exam.
+Embry-Riddle Aeronautical University's (ERAU) Private Pilot Ground School examines the basics of aerodynamics, aircraft performance, Visual Flight Rules (VFR) cross-country navigation techniques, weather reports and forecasts, Federal Aviation Regulations (FAR), elements of resource management, and safe flying practices.
+This course should be taken in conjunction with hands-on flight training and will prepare students for the FAA written Private Pilot exam.

 Who Should Attend